Queries allow you to search by one or multiple conditions. In this guide, you will learn how to build a custom query.

-New conditions may be added as needed by clicking .
+New conditions may be added as needed by clicking Add a new condition.
 To create more powerful queries, conditions may be grouped together and nested beneath other conditions using the icon.

 In this case, I have built a query finding all matters that were opened May 1st, 2017 through May 17th, 2017 that are either missing a conflict check or an intake form.
 You can use the toggle below the query to search for inactive records as well.

 To save this query for future use, click Save.
 In the resulting dialogue, give the query a name and decide if it will be public (available to all users) or private (available only to the current user).

 The query name and availability may be changed later if necessary by clicking the Options button when editing the existing query.